-The management structure for implementing TUS health and safety systems is hierarchical and office holders will ensure their responsibilities (as described in section 2.2) are executed and controls implemented in accordance with this Parent Safety Statement.
+The management structure for implementing TUS health and safety systems is hierarchical and office holders will ensure their responsibilities (as described in section 2.2) are executed, and controls implemented in accordance with this Parent Safety Statement.

-2.1 Parent Safety Statements- Campus Safety Statement and Unit Safety Statements
+2.1 Parent Safety Statement - Campus Safety Statement and Unit Safety Statements

-The Parent Safety Statement sets out the Framework of the University Health and Safety Management Systems, Management Structure, Post Holder Responsibilities, and Arrangements in place to achieve meeting the overarching Health and Safety policy commitments.
+The Parent Safety Statement is the Framework of the University Health and Safety Management Systems, Management Structure, Post Holder Responsibilities, and Arrangements in place to achieve meeting the overarching Health and Safety policy commitments.

-The parent Safety Statement will be supported by Campus Safety Statements, which describe relevant local campus provisions and arrangements in place to secure compliance with the University's overall Health and Safety policy (e.g. Local Campus Fire Safety Plans).
+The Parent Safety Statement will be supported by Campus Safety Statements, which describe relevant local campus provisions and arrangements in place to secure compliance with the University's overall Health and Safety policy (e.g. Local Campus Fire Safety Plans).

-Depending on the size or complexity of a University Unit (e.g. faculty or department or campus company), TUS will ensure that where identified by senior management, individual TUS Units will need to prepare a Local Unit Safety Statement.
+Depending on the size or complexity of a University's Unit (e.g., Faculty, Function Department or Campus Company), the University will ensure that where identified by senior management, individual Units will need to prepare a Local Unit Safety Statement.
 These documents will contain information on the respective Unit's identified hazards, associated risk assessments, and implemented control measures.

-The Risk Assessment process undertaken by TUS Units, forms a critical component of the TUS Health & Safety Management Systems, securing and maintaining good standards of health and safety.
+The Risk Assessment process undertaken by all Units, forms a critical component of the TUS Health & Safety Management Systems, securing and maintaining good standards of health and safety.